thuanalg/simplelog-challenge/README.md

 8. **File Rotation for Large Logs**
    - Automatically rotates log files when they exceed a specified size, ensuring no data loss or performance degradation.

+9. **Small, Fast, and Simple**
+	- It is designed to be lightweight and efficient, optimizing performance while ensuring simplicity in integration and use.

+10. **No External Dependencies**
+	- It requires no external dependencies, reducing complexity and making it easy to integrate into projects without compatibility issues.
 ---

 ### 🔥 **Why SimpleLog Challenge Stands Out**